 Cybersecurity vs. AI Careers: A Comparative Analysis

-Explore the paths of cybersecurity and AI careers, weighing their pros and cons in this insightful comparative analysis.
+Uncover the paths of cybersecurity and AI careers, weighing their pros and cons in this insightful comparative analysis.

 This increased use of AI, however, is exposing businesses to new cyberthreats and cyberattacks.
 Cybersecurity is a crucial function in today's interconnected world, and the need for experts to stay up to date with their cybersecurity skills is greater than ever.
 As the number and types of cyberthreats increase, cybersecurity jobs are in high demand.